liorkarichly/Juggling-Lady/README.md

 Final projects in computer vision, language in python in enviroment Jupyter notebook

 ## Source Video:
-The video on which we had to perform the manipulations https://github.com/liorkarichly/Juggling-Lady/blob/master/P4_juggling.mov
+### The video on which we had to perform the manipulations.
+https://github.com/liorkarichly/Juggling-Lady/blob/master/P4_juggling.mov

 ## The notebook :
-The notebook with all the code and comments, photos, and a detail of each step https://github.com/liorkarichly/Juggling-Lady/blob/master/Juggling%20Lady.ipynb
+### The notebook with all the code and comments, photos, and a detail of each step.
+https://github.com/liorkarichly/Juggling-Lady/blob/master/Juggling%20Lady.ipynb

 ## Soluation of project: